 Can someone use my business name after registering a Connecticut DBA?

-While registering your Trade Name will keep someone else from registering the exact same name in Connecticut, it does very little to stop someone else from operating a business under that name in other states.
+While registering your Trade Name will keep someone else from registering the same name in Connecticut, it does little to stop someone else from operating a business under that name in other states.

 If stopping others from using your business name is important, you can protect it through a federal trademark through the U.S. Patent & Trademark Office.